 At the time, little was known about it.

 On Jan.
 15, QXO confirmed the offer, along with plenty of details about it and its sentiment about why the deal should happen.
+Later that day, Beacon confirmed its Board of Directors “thoroughly evaluated” and unanimously rejected that “unsolicited, non-binding” proposal.

-In a public proposal, QXO shared that it has offered to buy Beacon for $124.25 per share in cash, representing a total transaction value of about $11 billion and a 37% premium to Beacon’s 90-day average stock price.
+In the public proposal, QXO shared that it has offered to buy Beacon for $124.25 per share in cash, representing a total transaction value of about $11 billion and a 37% premium to Beacon’s 90-day average stock price.

 The public statement included a letter from QXO to Beacon Chairman Stuart Randle in which Jacobs said Randle has refused to “substantively engage” on the proposal, which was submitted on Nov.
 11.